 In August 2011, the British Columbia Securities Commission (the "BCSC") issued a Cease Trade Order against Paychest, Inc. stock in British Columbia, Canada citing the Company's "significant connections" to British Columbia, Canada.
 This effected shareholders that reside in British Columbia, Canada; less than 1% of the Company shareholder base.
-The Company refutes the allegations of the BCSC and their attempts at extraterritorial jurisdiction but immediately severed all ties with British Columbia.
-The Cease Trade Order expires one year after all ties are severed.
+This Cease Trade Order should no longer be in effect as all contact with British Columbia was eliminated more than 12 months ago.